pyinvoke/invoke/docs/getting_started.rst

 For a more detailed breakdown of how namespacing works, please see :doc:`the docs <concepts/namespaces>`.

+.. _context-intro:

 Handling configuration state
 ============================

-A number of command-line flags and other configuration channels need to affect global behavior; for example, controlling whether `.run` defaults to echoing its commands, or if nonzero return codes should abort execution.
+A number of command-line flags and other configuration channels need to affect global behavior; for example, controlling whether `~.runner.run` defaults to echoing its commands, or if nonzero return codes should abort execution.

 Some libraries implement this via global module state.
 That approach works in the base case but makes testing difficult and error prone, limits concurrency, and just all-around makes the software more complex to use and extend.

-Invoke encapsulates core program state in a `.Context` object which can be handed to individual tasks.
+Invoke encapsulates core program state in a `~invoke.context.Context` object which can be handed to individual tasks.
 It serves as a configuration vector and implements state-aware methods which mirror or wrap the functional parts of the API.

 Using contexts in your tasks
 ----------------------------